 Primary Care Physician

-Primary care physicians assess patient risk factors for PAD including advanced age, diabetes, high blood-pressure, and history of tobacco use are some of the main assessments performed.
+Primary care physicians assess patient risk factors for PAD including advanced age, diabetes, high blood pressure and history of tobacco use.
 In addition, they may refer patients to a specialist for further PAD testing.

 Podiatrist